sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdisk</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An fdisk-like partitioning tool for GPT disks
+Short desc    : An fdisk-like partitioning tool for GPT disks
 URL          : http://www.rodsbooks.com/gdisk/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : An fdisk-like partitioning tool for GPT disks.
+Descript     : An fdisk-like partitioning tool for GPT disks.
 GPT fdisk features a
              : command-line interface, fairly direct manipulation of partition table
              : structures, recovery tools to help you deal with corrupt partition
              : tables, and the ability to convert MBR disks to GPT format.